YongoDavid/Demo-2024-Feb/README.md

 Starting my first client project this new week , its going to be a greate one.

 25-feb
-New week , its time to put in moore 8 hours dose.
+New week , its time to put in more 8 hours dose.
 New project for a clinet on the way.
+By the end of this week i should be done with a simple front end prototype too show the clinent.